google/skia-buildbot/golden/docs/PROD.md

 GoldStatusStalled
 ----------------------
-Gold has been unable to re-process some of the data used to keep the frontend up to date.
+The underlying metric here is reset when the frontend status is recomputed.
+This normally gets recomputed when the Gold sliding window of N commits (aka "tile") is updated or when expectations are changed (e.g. something gets triaged).

-This hasn't happened yet, but likely would indicate a problem with something in golden/go/status.go
+This could fire because of a problem in golden/go/status.go or computing the current tile takes longer than the minimum for the alert.

 Key metrics: liveness_gold_status_monitoring_s